-The Philippines’ emissions pathway towards 2030, as proposed in its Intended Nationally Determined Contribution (INDC), could be rated “sufficient,” however the high uncertainty in its envisioned emissions pathway leads to a “medium” rating.
-The Philippines’ reference—or business as usual (BAU)—scenario, against which the target is measured, has not yet been published and the government has shared no details explaining how the NDC target relates to the LULUCF sector, nor how this will be quantified.
+The Philippines’ emissions pathway towards 2030, as proposed in its Intended Nationally Determined Contribution (INDC), could be rated “1.5°C Paris Agreement compatible,” however the high uncertainty in its envisioned emissions pathway and the conditionality of the target leads to a “2°C compatible ” rating.
+The Philippines’ reference – or business as usual (BAU) - scenario, against which the target is measured, has not yet been published and the government has shared no details explaining how the NDC target relates to the LULUCF sector, nor how this will be quantified.
 Recent statements from the President of the Philippines regarding his country’s position on the Paris Agreement (King, 2016b), as well as previous announcements on increasing coal-fired power capacity, add significantly to the uncertainty as to whether the government intends to take substantial action in adopting the policy changes required to meet its INDC target.
-This lack of details on how the target will be achieved and the role that the LULUCF sector will play in it, leaves the option open for achieving the target by increasing carbon sinks (LULUCF) which is not compatible with what is needed—or fair—to keep global warming below 2°C. Current policies indicate a rapid and ongoing increase in greenhouse gas emissions, which appear inconsistent with meeting the INDC goals
+This lack of details on how the target will be achieved and the role that the LULUCF sector will play in it, leaves the option open for aching the target by increasing carbon sinks (LULUCF) which is not compatible with what is needed -or fair- to keep global warming below 2°C. Current policies indicate a rapid and ongoing increase in greenhouse gas emissions, which appear inconsistent with meeting the INDC goals.

 In its INDC, submitted on 1 October 2015, the Philippines included a conditional greenhouse gas reduction target of 70% below business as usual (BAU) levels by 2030.
 The INDC states that the target is conditional on “the extent of financial resources, including technology development & transfer, and capacity building, that will be made available to the Philippines.”
 The target covers all emissions from all sectors, including land use, land use change and forestry (LULUCF) (Government of The Philippines, 2015).

-If the target were (partly) unconditional, and directed at energy, industrial and agricultural emissions we would rate it “sufficient.”
-However, given the Philippines has not put this forward and, the large uncertainty around how much mitigation is planned for LULUCF emissions and how much for emissions excluding LULUCF, we have given the Philippines the lower rating of “medium.”
-The “medium” rating indicates that the Philippines’ climate plans are at the least ambitious end of what would be a fair contribution.
-This means it is not consistent with limiting warming to below 2°C, let alone with the Paris Agreement’s stronger 1.5°C limit, unless other countries make much deeper reductions and comparably greater effort.
+If the target were (partly) unconditional, and directed at energy, industrial and agricultural emissions we would rate it “1.5°C Paris Agreement compatible.”
+However, given the Philippines has not put this forward and, the large uncertainty around how much mitigation is planned for LULUCF emissions and how much for emissions excluding LULUCF, we have given the Philippines the lower rating of “2°C compatible.”
+The “2°C compatible” rating indicates that the Philippines’ climate commitment in 2030 is within the range of what is considered to be a fair share of global effort but is not consistent with the Paris Agreement.
+This approach requires other countries to make deeper reductions and comparably greater effort to limit warming to 1.5°C. If all countries were to follow the Philippines’ approach, warming could be held below—but not well below—2°C, and hence would still be too high to be consistent with the Paris Agreement’s 1.5°C temperature limit.

 According to our analysis, and in common with most countries, the Philippines will need to implement additional policies to reach its conditional INDC.
 Full implementation of the planned ‘National Renewable Energy Program and The Energy Efficiency and Conservation Roadmap’ would lower emissions by 12% compared to current policy projections.
 However, the INDC target is unlikely to be met if The Philippines builds all the announced coal-fired power plant capacity (more than 10 GW).